-10.5.H.2 Performance: Cars with mechanical rear brakes as one of their primary brake systems shall be able to demonstrate that the rear brake can hold the car in place (front wheels elevated off the ground) on dry pavement under a forward pull equal to 15% of the cars weight in Tour configuration with properly ballasted driver in place.
+10.5.H.2 Performance: Cars with mechanical rear brakes as one of their primary brake systems shall be able to demonstrate that the rear brake can hold the car in place (front wheels elevated off the ground) on

-7 Braking systems for solar cars should be designed in accordance with standard automotive engineering practice.
+&lt;sup>8 Braking systems for solar cars should be designed in accordance with standard automotive engineering practice.
 In general, bicycle type brakes are deemed to be too fragile for this kind of application and will not pass scrutineering.
 This includes mountain bike type disc brakes.
 While such brakes may have enough stopping power to slow down a solar car, over long periods of application descending hills common in the ASC routes, they do not have appropriate levels of brake energy dissipation.
 Larger pads with more contact area can help ensure that vehicle braking systems are designed to dissipate heat to prevent failures involving boiling brake fluid, disc warpage, and loss of braking force.
 Vehicles that do not heed these recommendations may not pass scrutineering or be allowed to compete.